Lionsberg/lionsberg-wiki/Mondragon People.md

 # Mondragon People

 Mondragon
-- Ander Etxeberria - director of cooperative disemmination
+- Ander Etxeberria - director of cooperative dissemination
 - Fred
 - Inyaki
 - Beñat - 15 years in Mozambique - knows everything